DelazJ/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 and expand the downloaded dataset to preview the database structure in QGIS.
 GRASS projects and mapsets are identified by the |grassLogo| GRASS icon next to the entry.
 Inside mapset, layers are identifiable by their name and geometry type.

+You will also see under the GRASS database directory a replication of each GRASS project as normal folder, with mapsets as sub-folders of specific structure.
+You shouldn't have to manipulate those folders.

 .. _figure_grass_project: